Lucky Luke poster

 The inciting incident occurs at 13 minutes when Lucky Luke receives word that the town of Daisy Town is under threat from Pat Poker, a corrupt businessman and gambler who has taken control.
 The President assigns Luke to bring order to the lawless town, pulling him from his solitary wandering into direct conflict..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Lucky Luke rides into Daisy Town and announces himself as the new sheriff, directly challenging Pat Poker's authority.
+This illustrates the protagonist's commitment to Lucky Luke rides into Daisy Town and announces himself as the new sheriff, directly challenging Pat Poker's authority.
 This active choice commits him to the conflict and marks his entry into the corrupt world he must clean up., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Lucky Luke achieves a major victory against Pat Poker's operation, seemingly breaking his hold on the town.
 The townspeople celebrate and Luke appears to have won.
 However, this is a false victory - Pat Poker has been holding back his true power and now reveals a deeper, more dangerous plan., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.